Paleo vs. Keto Diets Explained

 What is the Ketogenic Diet?

 The keto diet eschews carbs to guide the body towards ketosis; that is, encouraging it to use fat for fuel instead of sugar.
 In ketosis, the body breaks down fat into ketones.
 The ketones then become the primary source of fuel throughout the body.
 This diet has been effective in treating obesity, epilepsy, and diabetes, and has been shown to decrease the progression of a number of neurodegenerative disorders like Parkinson’s and Alzheimer’s.
 In one study, more than half the participants on a ketogenic diet reversed their metabolic syndrome; in another study, a keto plan was found to help slow tumor growth in cancer patients.
+The keto diet for women has also been shown to result in significant weight loss.

-The keto diet focuses on fats – like coconut oil, avocado, butter, nuts and olives – and disallows grains, fruit, and legumes.
+The keto diet focuses on fats – like coconut oil, avocado, butter, nuts, and olives – and disallows grains, fruit, and legumes.
 The emphasis is on reducing carbohydrate intake to less than ten percent of daily calories and replacing these calories with fat.

 On a keto plan, you can expect to eat high-fat, moderate-protein, low-carb foods.
 This means: